Gibbons Creek Wildlife Art Trail

-On Sunday, June 14, 2009, the Gibbons Creek Wildlife Trail opened to the public.
-The 2.25-mile Gibbons Creek Wildlife Trail connects a trailhead just east of mile post 18 on the south side of S.R.
-14 with an existing trail along the southern boundary of the refuge on the Columbia River dike.
+On Sunday, June 14, 2009, the Gibbons Creek Wildlife Art Trail opened to the public.
+The 2.25-mile Gibbons Creek Wildlife Trail starts at a trailhead just east of mile post 18 on the south side of S.R.
+14 with an existing trail along the southern boundary of the refuge on the Columbia River dike, for a total of 2.75 miles.
 Along the way, enjoy the wildlife of riparian woodlands, fields, wetlands, creeks, and lakes.

 Please use the 'Quick Links' at the top of this page for directions to the trailhead.
-While the trial is currently open, interpretive art elements will be added over the next few months.
-Please, watch for this new interpretation throughout the summer months.
+You may see interpretive art elements along the trail, which are planned for interpretation by a brochure sometime in the future.

-Please note that the new trail segments at Steigerwald Lake is for wildlife observation and has different public uses than the adjoining Columbia River Dike Trail.
+Please note that the primary purpose for the Refuge trail is for wildlife observation, so it allows different public uses than the adjoining Columbia River Dike Trail.
 The Columbia River Dike Trail allows running, bicycling, horseback riding, and leashed pets.
-While the newly opened Gibbons Creek Wildlife Trail is reserved specifically for hiking and wildlife observation.
-Therefore, pets, horses, bikes, and runners are not allowed on the Gibbons Creek Wildlife Trail.
+While the Gibbons Creek Wildlife Art Trail is reserved specifically for hiking and wildlife observation.
+Therefore, pets, horses, bikes, motorized recreational equipment, and runners are not allowed on the Gibbons Creek Wildlife Art Trail.

 Wildlife observation and photography